solid-tiny/solid-tiny-query/README.md

 - **Request deduplication**: Multiple components using the same query share results
 - **Background refetching**: Keep data fresh without blocking UI
 - **Conditional execution**: Only run queries when enabled and dependencies are met

+## FAQ

+### Why initial fetch didn't fire immediately?

+According to the debounced key change logic, the initial fetch didn't trigger until the first stable key was established.
+This prevents unnecessary requests when the query key is still being set up.
+The delay time is 100ms.

 ## Migration Notes